-You can change the network settings of the openSPOT3 on this page.
+You can change the network settings of the openSPOT4 on this page.

 The Network status section shows current network status.
 The Wi-Fi RSSI graph can be shown by clicking on the little arrow next to the RSSI value.
-The Internet connection quality is determined by the openSPOT3 by periodically measuring the network latency.
-You can get the measured latency value by hovering the mouse above the quality display circle.
-The Wireless regulatory domain is set by the country of operation.
+The Internet connection quality is determined by the openSPOT4 by periodically measuring the network latency.
+You can get the measured latency value by hovering the mouse above (or clicking on) the quality display circle.
+The Wireless regulatory domain is determined by the country of operation.